Q: How do we get to in-person summer camp?

 A: We will provide you with a map and directions to the campsite once your child’s registration is confirmed.

-Q: When do I bring my children to camp?
+Q: When do I bring my children to in-person summer camp?

-A: For all camp sessions, camper check-in starts at 9:30 am on the first day of that specific session.
-We ask that families plan to arrive no later than 10:00 am so that camp activities may start on time.
+A: For all in-person summer camp sessions, camper check-in starts at 9:30 am on the first day of that specific session.
+Families sign up for a specific arrival window for their campers.
+We ask that families plan to arrive during their chosen window so that camp activities may start on time.

 A: Expect the check-in process to take between 30 – 60 minutes, depending on how many campers you are checking in, your child’s medical needs, and the number of medications your child needs during the camp session.

-Q: When do I pick up my children from camp?
+Q: When do I pick up my children from in-person summer camp?

 A: Expect the checkout process to take between 5 – 15 minutes, depending on how many campers you are out.

-Q: Who can pick up my children at the end of camp?
+Q: Who can pick up my children at the end of summer camp?